aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

       --no-progress                       suppress progress bar
       --node-collector-imageref string    indicate the image reference for the node-collector scan job (default "ghcr.io/aquasecurity/node-collector:0.0.9")
       --node-collector-namespace string   specify the namespace in which the node-collector job should be deployed (default "trivy-temp")
+      --non-intrusive                     When the flag is activated, the node-collector job will not be executed, thus skipping misconfiguration findings on the node.
       --offline-scan                      do not issue API requests to identify dependencies -o, --output string                     output file name
       --output-plugin-arg string          [EXPERIMENTAL] output plugin arguments